-Baptist Health Lexington 2023 Clinical Student Orientation
+Baptist Health Lexington 2023 Faculty Orientation Fall Update

-Baptist Health Lexington 2023 Clinical Student Orientation Information
+Baptist Health Lexington 2023 Faculty Orientation

-Dear Student,
+Dear Faculty Member,

 Welcome to Baptist Health Lexington (BHLex) hospital!
-We are happy to have the opportunity to collaborate with your school in providing clinical experiences for you.
-As a requirement of coming into BHLex to care for our patient, please review the following information to complete the orientation process prior to beginning your rotation.
+We are happy to have the opportunity to collaborate with your school in providing clinical experiences for your students.
+In the introductory letter below, you will find orientation updates for 2023 and the information and requirements you need to know to bring your students into BHLex Hospital.